cjgarcia75/cs480Garcia/PA8/README.md

-# PA7: Solar System
+# PA8: Bullet
 ### Christian Garcia

 # Project description
-This project is an interactive solar system using Assimp to load models and stb_image.h to load textures
+This project uses Bullet to move a cube and a ball around on a board.

 GROUP PROJECT: My teammate is Jake Lahr.
 Grade this project.

 ## Extra Credit
-We used a config file for the values of the planets.

-Menu.

-Live adjustment of simulation speed.
+Used a custom collision mesh for the board in object.cpp InitMesh().

 ## Building
 To build and run this program, navigate to the correct directory.
 Make a new 'build' directory, cmake in previous directory, then make in the build directory.
-Then run the program with the shader file names and object file name as command line arguments.

 Example:
 ```